sagnikgh1899/data-512-wildfire_smoke_analysis/README.md

 - Fires have been filtered based on their distance from the city (maximum 1250 miles permissible) and the fire year (1963 to 2023 only)
 - Since the fire date is quite messy, all fires for an year have been considered instead of just focusing on the fires between May 1st till October 31st.
 - There are 35 instances of curveRings out of the 135061 instances, so we can choose to ignore them without much impact on the overall result.
+- The smoke estimation considers fire type, fire size in square miles, and distance from the fire.
+It assigns varying weightages to different fire types, accounting for their distinct effects on air quality.
+The code also adjusts for fire size, converting GIS acres to square miles and considers dispersion with distance to provide a realistic impact estimate.
+Additionally, the obtained smoke estimate is scaled for better visualization alignment with AQI values.
+The code summarizes smoke impact over time by aggregating data by year.
+- To develop a predictive model for smoke estimates for the next 25 years (2024-2049), we employed an ARIMA model, a common choice for time series prediction, and calculated 95% confidence prediction intervals to account for uncertainty.

 ## Reproducing the analysis
 To reproduce this analysis, follow these steps: